 Employee recognition programs are effective strategies for increasing employee engagement, productivity, and performance.
 A study by Deloitte found that employee recognition programs contribute to a 14% increase in these areas.

-And employee recognition doesn't have to be expensive or time-consuming either.
-A simple thank-you note can do wonders for your employees' morale and engagement levels.
+And such programs don't have to be expensive or time-consuming either.
+There are several free employee recognition ideas, for example, a simple thank-you note, which can do wonders for your employees' morale and engagement levels.
 All it takes is a few minutes of your time and a small card or gift card from your favorite store.

 19. Get Outdoors

 Take a team hike on lunch breaks or go for a walk around the block to do stand-ups instead of the boardroom.
 You'll get some fresh air and exercise, which will make you feel better and help you think more clearly.
-It's also great for team members to bond and connect over something other than work.
+Besides, it's a great opportunity for team bonding beyond the confines of work.

 20. Introduce a Professional Development Training Program